 KAPKAR / GTO-B10

-At Sloterdijk, he was intrigued by the former SFB Head Office – the current APG building on the Basisweg – a robust and closed building that dates from the 1970s.
-As unobtrusive as it is at ground level, it becomes special when seen from the sky, when the ring-shaped floor plan catches the eye.
-Striking, in the words of Havermans, because “the modernist constraints of rectitude” are rarely broken in a business environment like this.
-He took the floor plan of the building – currently being renovated by Edge Technologies – as the starting point for KAPKAR / GTO-B10.
-Isolated and folded fragments of the floor plan determined the shape of the artwork.
+’At the quarter of Sloterdijk I was intrigued by the former SFB Head Office – the current APG building on the Basisweg, a robust and closed building that dates from the early 70’s.
+As unobtrusive as it is at ground level, it becomes special when seen from the sky, when the ringshaped floor plan catches the eye.
+Striking because ‘the modernist constraints of rectitude’ are rarely broken in a business environment like this.
+I took the floor plan of the building as the starting point of KAPKAR / GTO-B10.
+Isolated and folded fragments of the floor plan determined the shape of the observation point.
 The ambiguous nature of Sloterdijk was also a guideline.
-Because although the current public space is in fact a grey traffic-hub of a place, the hard infrastructural character of this landscape nevertheless has its own charm.
-Frank Havermans wanted to connect to this with a work of art that, in his radical scaling down, wants to be an intermediary in this phase of change.
+Because although the current public space is in fact a grey traffic hub of a place, the hard infrastructural character of this landscape nevertheless has its own charm.
+I wanted to connect tot his with a work of art that, in his radical scaling down, wants to be an intermediary in this phase of change.

 KAPKAR / GTO-B10 is strategically placed on a residual area between the exit roads, elevated train lanes and cycle paths opposite Sloterdijk trainstation, the second largest an international hub of Amsterdam.
 The shape unfolds evolutionally from the second to the third dimension, from one of the first buildings in the area, the APG Building.
 The distance between the building and the installation is about 200 meters.
 From a basis in this direct relationship, it seeks space in the area in a strategic location between the tracks.
 The installation nestles there and is a place to reflect on the city and the infrastructure of the future.
 It has a signal function to embrace and emphasize this dynamic of the city, instead of wanting to hide it as so often happens.